cristotodev/Dolos/README.md

 ## License

-Quimera is licensed under the GNU General Public License v3.0 or later.
+Dolos is licensed under the GNU General Public License v3.0 or later.

 ## Credits and Acknowledgements

-Quimera is maintained by Cristo.
+Dolos is maintained by Cristo.
 Many thanks to all contributors and users for their support and feedback.

 ## Blog

-Follow the development of Quimera on the [cristoto.dev](https://www.cristoto.dev/blog).
+Follow the development of Dolos on the [cristoto.dev](https://www.cristoto.dev/blog).